AtlantaBlack/Flexbox-Cheatsheet/README.md

 # Flexbox Cheatsheet
-Introduction to responsive design using Flexbox with six content boxes
+An introduction to responsive design using Flexbox.

 https://atlantablack.github.io/Flexbox-Cheatsheet/